The Steps of Change, or Zhi Gua

 The Patterns of Change

 The Patterns of Change consist of a pair of complementary hexagrams.
 They’re also referred to as change operators by Stephen Karcher, who’s done the most work in developing them as part of his extensive interpreter’s toolkit.
-(That’s a pdf link: right-click to download and save the file.)

 The Yin Pattern is created by replacing each changing line with a broken line, and each unchanging line with an unbroken line.
 The broken lines represent the spaces that are open for change – fertile ground for transformation – while the unbroken lines represent persistence.
 So any reading with lines 1 and 4 changing has a Yin Pattern of Change of Hexagram 57, Gently Penetrating: